 - You are supposed to eat meat, poultry, seafood, butter, and cheese but only 20 grams of these products.

-- You must absolutely avoid fruits, milk, grains, break and other veggies that are high in calories.
+- You must absolutely avoid fruits, milk, grains, bread, and other veggies that are high in calories.

-- After 2 weeks, you are allowed to add 5 grams of carbs in your diet.
+- After 2 weeks, you are allowed to add 5 grams of carbs to your diet.
 The maximum carb intake is 90 grams only.

 What Are The Risks?

 There are certainly some risks associated with the ABC diet plan.
 A major argument is that one would be going against the daily recommended calorie intake which is at least 1,200 per day.
 Nutritionists say that it’s highly risky to follow such restrictive calorie intake.

 Another argument is that you would be losing water instead of fat.
 Others say that it encourages our body to save limited calories and store body fat which can result in sudden weight gain.

 Since it’s not a healthy diet, you will have to deal with laziness and tiredness.
 It will definitely cause dizziness, fatigue and lower your blood sugar level.
 Depression and paranoia might also coexist during and after the diet.
 In other words, this diet can be extremely risky for the wrong person.

 Like any weight loss program, the ABC diet has some general rules too.
 Here are some of them you must abide by: